-There's a bit to get your head around, and a chat with Alice Solar City's friendly staff is a great way to start, with free advice customised for your situation.
-We can help you understand the available rebates and incentives, look at the suitability of your house (including location, shading and available roof space and structure) and ensure that you understand the process involved with going solar.
-To provide customised advice Alice Solar City will need to do a Home Energy Survey.
-If you are already registered call now to book a free follow up survey, otherwise pop into the Smart Living Centre and register and while you are here we will book your free Home Energy Survey.
-Please note our last audit will be carried out on Thursday 13 June and the number of spaces are limited.
+There's a bit to get your head around, and a read of Alice Solar City's factsheet and website material is a great way to start.
+Designed to help you understand the available rebates and incentives, think about the suitability of your house (including location, shading and available roof space and structure) and ensure that you understand the process involved with going solar.

 Step 2: Contact local suppliers for a quote

 - Speak to one or more accredited solar installers to arrange a site inspection and quote.
 The site inspection is important to ensure that your house is suitable, to provide an estimate of expected output, and to identify any additional work which needs to be undertaken as part of the installation.
 Additional work could include an upgrade to the meter panel or switchboard, trimming of trees or moving antennas and other obstructions.

 - As part of your decision on which installer or package to proceed with, refer to the questions to ask your solar PV installer.

 - Once you have accepted a quote and paid any applicable deposit, your installer will schedule an installation date.